Linear Optics#

 \[\begin{split}\begin{align} \beta_{n} &= \frac{\partial^{n} \beta}{\partial \omega^{n}} \\ \frac{1}{v_{g}} = \frac{n_{g}}{c} = \beta_{1} &= \frac{1}{c} \left(n + \nu \frac{\partial n}{\partial \nu} \right) \\ -\frac{\lambda^{2}}{2 \pi c} D = \beta_{2} &= \frac{1}{2 \pi c} \left( 2 \frac{\partial n}{\partial \nu} + \nu \frac{\partial^{2} n}{\partial \nu^{2}} \right) \end{align}\end{split}\]

 where \(v_{g}\) and \(n_{g}\) are the group velocity and group index, and \(\beta_{2}\) and \(D\) are the group velocity dispersion (GVD) and dispersion parameter.
-The dispersion is separated into two categories depending on sign:
+The dispersion is separated into two categories depending on its sign:

 \[\begin{split}\begin{align} \text{Normal} &: \beta_2 \gt 0, \ D \lt 0 \\ \text{Anomalous} &: \beta_2 \lt 0, \ D \gt 0 \end{align}\end{split}\]

-In most cases, materials have normal dispersion and high frequency components propagate slower than low frequency components.
+In most cases, materials have normal dispersion and high frequency components propagate more slowly than low frequency components.
 Respectively, \(\beta_{2}\) and \(D\) are typically given in units of \(\text{fs}^2/\text{mm}\) and \(\text{ps}/(\text{nm km})\).

 Waveguides#